ilpork/Vahti/README.md

 - Sends measurements and history data periodically to cloud database (currently Google Firebase)
 - Send alerts as push notifications to the mobile application, or as email to any device
 #### Collector (Vahti.Collector)
-- Read data from Bluetooth LE and other type of devices, like those connected via GPIO
+- Read data from Bluetooth LE and other type of devices, including those connected via GPIO
 - Currently supports parsing data of [RuuviTag](https://www.ruuvi.com) and DHT22, but support for other devices can be added
 - Uses my [BleReader.Net](https://github.com/ilpork/BleReader.Net) to read BLE data
 #### MQTT server (Vahti.Mqtt)